TechLabs-Berlin/ws24-skillswap/DS/data/02_factors_dtypes/02_Attributes_explained.md

     - Possible answers: "Recently", "Today", "Yesterday", "Within a Week", "Within a Month", "Over a Month Ago".

 11. **Response_Time:**
-    - Possible answers: "Within 24 hours", "Within a week", "Within a month".
+    - Possible answers: "Within 24 hours", "Within a week", "Within a month", "More than a month".

 ## 02 Skill Rating